2adapt/template-general/README.md

 pnpm add <some-pkg>
 ```

-Otherwise we end up with a `package.json` in the workspace root, which we don't want.
+Otherwise we end up with a `package.json` in the workspace base dir, which we don't want.

 ### 2.2 - Using an existing local workspace package as a dependency